-Parking garages, lobbies, and elevators are at high risk for personal crime incidents due to their constrained and isolated nature, low level of activity, and poor lighting.
+Parking garages, lobbies, and elevators are at high risk for personal crime incidents due to their constrained and isolated nature, low activity level , and poor lighting.
 According to the U.S. Department of Justice, parking facilities are more likely settings for crime-both violent and property-than all other real estate except residential.